thekaganugur/next-reddit/README.md

   - [ ] Implement a search feature to search for posts by keywords or categories.
   - [ ] Provide suggestions or auto-complete functionality during search.

-- [ ] Notifications and Messaging:

-  - [ ] Send notifications to users for new replies or comments on their posts.
-  - [ ] Implement a messaging system for user-to-user communication.

-- [ ] Responsive Design:
+- [x] Responsive Design:

-  - [ ] Ensure the application is mobile-friendly and responsive across different devices.
+  - [x] Ensure the application is mobile-friendly and responsive across different devices.

-- [ ] Performance and Security:

-  - [ ] Optimize the application for performance, considering page load times and data retrieval.
-  - [ ] Implement security measures like input validation, data sanitization, and protection against web vulnerabilities.

-- [ ] Rendering Methods:
-  - [ ] Implement client-side rendering (CSR), server-side rendering (SSR), static site generation (SSG), and incremental static regeneration (ISR) as appropriate.